TanGentleman/TanTan/Issues.md

 - Be able to save current convo to conversation.txt at any time.
 - Escape string 'quit' can be used in any input() call, and it saves whenever possible
 - Tidy up clipboard manipulation, allowing for powerful use in copying and pasting, without spaces or newlines being annoying
+- Image generation fully live using -images
+- YouTube download from url in clipboard fully live using -yt
+-

 Bugs Squashed: